gantry/docs/pages/02.gantry4/01.basics/01.key-features/docs.md

 * __Powerful built-in fields__

-  Extended fields such as toggles, color-chooser, image-chooser [^1], sliders, Google fonts, textPlus with suffix and prefix labels [^1], and many more!
+  Extended fields such as toggles, color-chooser, image-chooser [^1], sliders, Google fonts, textPlus with suffix and prefix labels, and many more!

 * __Per menu-item level control over any configuration parameter__